schambon/SimRunner/README.md

 ### Dictionaries

 Dictionaries let you create custom sets of data that the template system will pick into.
-Dictionaries can be a static list, a JSON file read on disk, a plain text file read on disk, or even a MongoDB collection from your cluster.
+Dictionaries can be a static list, a JSON file read on disk, a plain text file read on disk, a fixed number of objects generated through a template expression, or even a MongoDB collection from your cluster.

 Example: